m4rc2a/hub75-queue-display/usermods/Serial_int_Display/readme.md

 *   **RX to TX, TX to RX:** Make sure that the transmit pin (TX) of one device is connected to the receive pin (RX) of the other device.
 *   **Connect GND:** The ground pins (GND) of both devices must always be connected to each other to ensure a common reference voltage, otherwise you will only get garbage.
-*   **Voltage level:** The GPIO pins of the ESP32-S3 operate at 3.3V.
+*   **Voltage level:** The GPIO pins of the MatrixPortal S3 operate at 3.3V.
 If your external serial device operates at 5V, you will need a [**logic level converter (level shifter)**](https://en.wikipedia.org/wiki/Comparator#Level_shifter) or you can build a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider) yourself between the devices to prevent damage to the MatrixPortal S3.

 ## Usage